-1. Any dispute arising under this Agreement, except those that may arise under paragraph 3 of Article 12 (Pricing), that is not resolved within 30 days of the date established for consultations pursuant to a request for consultations under Article 13 (Consultations) may be referred, by agreement of the Parties, for decision to some person or body.
+1. Any dispute arising under this Agreement, except those that may arise under paragraph 3 of Article 12 (Pricing) of this Agreement, that is not resolved within 30 days of the date established for consultations pursuant to a request for consultations under Article 13 (Consultations) of this Agreement may be referred, by agreement of the Parties, for decision to some person or body.
 If the Parties do not so agree, either Party may give written notice to the other Party through diplomatic channels that it is requesting that the dispute be submitted to arbitration.